junxit/us-congress-bills-112/metadata.md

 - 2012-03-28 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with an amended preamble.
 Without written report.
 - 2012-03-28 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with an amended preamble.
 Without written report.
 - 2012-03-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 349.
+- 2012-03-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Voice Vote.(consideration: CR S2279-2280; text of measure as reported in Senate: CR S2279; text as passed Senate: CR S2279-2280)
+- 2012-03-29 — Resolution agreed to in Senate without amendment and an amended preamble by Voice Vote. (consideration: CR S2279-2280; text of measure as reported in Senate: CR S2279; text as passed Senate: CR S2279-2280)